3 Lab 3: Working with vector attributes

 3.6 Guided Exercise 4: Calculating new attributes

-Another powerful way to derive information from vector attributes is to make calculations involving multiple attributes.
+Another powerful way to derive information from vectors is to create new attributes from calculations involving the existing attributes.
 For that, we can use the Field Calculator tool (), accessible either from the Attribute table or the main QGIS toolbar.

 1. Before your start, make sure you clear your selections.

 2. Go back to the Attribute Table window for the Rivers layer and click on the Field Calculator button to open it.
-It should look like this:
+It should look like the figure below.
+This is somewhat similar to the Select by Expression window, with the difference that it assumes the result of whatever expression you type is asisgned to the new attribute.

 Warning